neuroeddu/Auto-qPCR/README.md

 # Auto-qPCR

-Currently the website folder contains python script using flask to create a local server
+Currently the "website" folder contains python scripts using flask to create a local server which works to process qPCR data and perform statistics.

 We are deploying that program using google cloud computing and the scripts for that process are in the "cloud" folder.
+The work is in inprogress.

-A user guide in in progress.
+A user guide will be available when the web app is complete.